yamanparasher/yamanparasher.github.io/_pages/about.md

   - /about.html
 ---

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-Incidentally, these same features make it a great template for anyone that needs to show off a professional template!
+My name is Yaman Parasher and I am currently working as an Optical Applications Engineer at EXFO, where my work revolves around building & testing world-class network infrastructure by working with major ISPs, TSPs, & Hyperscalers in the EMEA region.
+My previous experiences encompass working on various in-lab optical system design software tools and optical sensor experimental setups along with expertise in modeling, design, & simulation of advanced photonic integrated circuits (PICs).

+To get to know more about me please refer to the About section of this website.
+The Experience section serves as an info. spot for all the internships projects, I’ve worked on over the years across various labs & institutes.
+The Coursework section, lists detailed description of all the courses I have covered so far or are currently attending, as a part of my current academic degree.
+Most of my notable accomplishments to date are listed in the Achievements section.
+And many of the projects that I’m working on (or not) are hosted on my Github repo.
+You can find my research publications to date in the Publications section.

+To have a quick review of my whole portfolio, please see my CV.

+Please excuse any dead links, missing pictures, and 404 errors; this website is currently under construction!

 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

 A data-driven personal website
 ======